-It’s also the case that through the years, FreeStyle meters and test strips have been the subject of several product recalls flagged by the FDA.
-In fact, one of the largest-ever diabetes recalls involved the FreeStyle and FreeStyle Flash meters and test strips back in 2014.
+One of the largest diabetes recalls involved the FreeStyle and FreeStyle Flash meters and test strips in 2014.
 Other companies have also made headlines and triggered safety notifications over the years, as these instances are not uncommon in the diabetes product space.

-As always, Your Insurance May Vary and it’s best to check with your particular plan to determine how many test strips per day they cover, and whether this brand is included in their preferred network.
+As always, it’s best to check with your particular insurance plan to determine how many test strips per day they cover and whether this brand is included in their preferred network.

 These are popular products, despite some reviewers pointing to inaccurate readings.

-The FreeStyle Lite meter with case gets an average of 4.7 out of 5 stars on Amazon.
+The FreeStyle Lite meter with case averages 4.6 out of 5 stars on Amazon.
 Commenters say things like “Better than most (glucometers) because it requires so little blood” and “Easy and straightforward to use.
 Display is easy to read.
 Would purchase again.”

-The FreeStyle Freedom Lite meter also gets an average of 4.7 out of 5 stars on Amazon, with people noting that the display is “clear to see and accurate” and the system is “very easy to use, even for a newbie.”
+The FreeStyle Freedom Lite meter also averages 4.6 out of 5 stars on Amazon, with people noting that the display is “clear to see and accurate” and the system is “very easy to use, even for a newbie.”

-The FreeStyle Lite test strips, too, get an average of 4.7 of 5 stars, in this case from more than 4,700 reviews on Amazon.
+The FreeStyle Lite test strips average 4.7 of 5 stars from more than 4,700 reviews on Amazon.
 People praised the ZipWick technology with comments like, “There is a drawing port along with the wick on either side of the strip which makes it easy to use for either hand.
-Even if you didn’t get enough blood to make the glucometer read, you have enough time (60 seconds I believe) to acquire another blood drop.”
+Even if you didn’t get enough blood to make the glucometer read, you have enough time to acquire another blood drop.”

 Abbott Diabetes Care currently offers two other fingerstick meters in the United States that sport the name FreeStyle.
-They each use Tproprietary test strips, named after the respective meters:
+They each use specific test strips, named after the respective meters:

-FreeStyle Precision Neo.
-This meter has been around since 2015, offered as a low-cost option with updated features and capabilities.
+- FreeStyle Precision Neo: This meter has been around since 2015, offered as a low cost option with updated features and capabilities.
 It includes a larger touchscreen display with simple, easy-to-read icons and numbers, has a slim more rectangular design thinner than a AAA battery, and stores up to 1,000 readings in memory.
-You can read our DiabetesMine product review here.
+You can read our product review here.

-FreeStyle InsuLinx.
-This meter has been around since 2012 and is aimed at including the ability to log insulin dosing log along with blood sugar readings.
-It has a touch screen and electronic logbook that records blood glucose results, insulin doses, pre- and post-meal markers, exercise, and more.
-This model was the subject of a product recall in 2013, but the issues were resolved, and it can still be purchased online from various retailers.
+- FreeStyle InsuLinx: This meter has been around since 2012 and is aimed at including the ability to log insulin dosing along with blood sugar readings.
+It has a touchscreen and electronic logbook that records blood glucose results, insulin doses, pre- and post-meal markers, exercise, and more.
+This model was the subject of a product recall in 2013, but the issues were resolved, and it can be purchased online from various retailers.